shroudri/briefing-app/README.md

 - When, on settings screen page:
     - Change settings button behaviour to return to home page
     - Change settings icon to show a home page
+- When returning to home page, clear search bar text

+- Fav airports
+    - Order (drag and drop, alphabetically, etc)
+    - Ability to delete one by one

+- Move "Delete all favorites" to settings page

 - Filter favs when typing IATA on searchbar
 - Show crosswind and headwind components